Financing a modular home in BC: the three things lenders actually check

 A manufactured home (sometimes called a mobile home) is built on a steel chassis and classified as personal property — chattel — unless it has been affixed to land and had the chassis removed.
 Many manufactured homes in BC sit on rented pad space in mobile home parks and are never converted to real property.
 This classification is what creates financing difficulty.

-Click Modular, based at Port Mellon on the Sunshine Coast, is one of the region's most active modular builders.
-Their homes are factory-inspected, designed for permanent foundation installation on privately owned land, and arrive largely complete — cabinets, flooring, and fixtures installed — with move-in readiness within days of placement.
-Confirm their specific CSA certification standard directly with the company when you begin the purchasing process.
+Several modular builders operate across BC, offering CSA A277-certified homes designed for permanent foundation installation on privately owned land.
+These homes typically arrive largely complete — cabinets, flooring, and fixtures installed — with move-in readiness within days of placement.
+When evaluating any builder, confirm their specific CSA certification standard directly before committing to a purchase or financing structure.

 Lender Requirements